nodefluxio/vortex/docs/user-guides/hypopt_file_config.md

     - `val` metric is extracted from in-training-loop validation process.
 So the provided **experiment file** must be valid for validation.
     - `loss` metric is extracted from training process

 - `metric_name` (str) : only used if `metric_type` is set to `val`.
 This argument denotes the name of the metric which want to be optimized.
-The available setting for this argument also related to the model's task
+The available settings for this argument are also related to the model's task

-    - Detection task :
+    - Detection task (see [this link](https://towardsdatascience.com/breaking-down-mean-average-precision-map-ae462f623a52) for further reading) :

-        - `mean_ap` : using the mean-Average Precision metrics
+        - `mean_ap` : using the mean-average precision metrics

-    - Classification task :
+    - Classification task (see [this link](https://scikit-learn.org/stable/modules/model_evaluation.html#precision-recall-f-measure-metrics) for further reading):

         - `accuracy` : using the accuracy metrics
+        - `precision (micro)` : using the micro-average precision metrics
+        - `precision (macro)` : using the macro-average precision metrics
+        - `precision (weighted)` : using the weighted-average precision metrics
+        - `recall (micro)` : using the micro-average recall metrics
+        - `recall (macro)` : using the macro-average recall metrics
+        - `recall (weighted)` : using the weighted-average recall metrics
+        - `f1_score (micro)` : using the micro-average f1_score metrics
+        - `f1_score (macro)` : using the macro-average f1_score metrics
+        - `f1_score (weighted)` : using the weighted-average f1_score metrics

 - `reduction` (str) : the reduction function used to averaged the returned value from training pipeline.
 Supported reduction :